Get prepared, build community.

 What do we mean by 'natural birth'?

 Modern technology can be very helpful when it's truly needed, even lifesaving.
 But our system is out of balance.
 When interventions are used too often, they can actually make birth more difficult and complicated.
-Our cesarean rate in the United States is 32 percent (really? do a third of women truly need major surgery to give birth?).
+Our cesarean rate in the United States is 32 percent (really? do a third of us truly need major surgery to give birth?).
 Many hospitals have epidural rates upward of 80 percent.
 Inductions are common.
 If you want a physiologic birth in our system, it takes some work.
 We'll teach you how birth works and how you can work within the system to meet your goals.
 Our students often include first-time parents, VBAC families, and even second- or third-time moms who just want learn more and a different experience this time.

 Our greatest hope is that you have an informed, centered birth experience that leaves you feeling strong, happy and connected to your baby.
 Sometimes birth (and life) can throw us some curveballs.
 We'll prepare you with questions and decision making tools so that if you do need interventions, you will feel good about your choices.
 We celebrate every birth, even the ones with lots of unexpected twists and turns.